JetBrains/kotlin-web-site/docs/topics/collection-ordering.md

 * Negative values show that it's less than the argument.
 * Zero shows that the objects are equal.

+Below is a class for ordering versions that consist of the major and the minor part.

 `compareTo()` can be called in the [infix form](functions.md#infix-notation) as well – `a compareTo b`.
-Below is a class for ordering versions that consist of the major and the minor part:

 ```kotlin
 class Version(val major: Int, val minor: Int): Comparable<Version> {